cadesalaberry/DependencyGrapherSimple/README.md

 			for each node of node.destinations
 				add node to destinations with no duplicates

+> The algorithm definitely is not optimal, (it's greedy) it fits for every nodes, but does not optimizes itself for special cases.
+To get an optimal solution we would have to look at the big picture, and then deduce what would be the shortest path.
+Just like we do when we try to schedule a team.

 (c) **10** You do not need to actually implement the above algorithm (although it should be clearly implementable).
 However, testing such an algorithm would require some input dependency DAGs.
 Design and implement an algorithm that accepts 1 or 2 command-line parameters: *n*, and an optional seed to a random number generator.
 A template is provided in *MyCourses*.
 Your program should emit the graph to standard output in an adjacency list format.
 For each vertex emit a single line starting with the vertex number followed by the list of vertices to which there are outgoing edges, all separated by spaces.
 Do not include anything else in the output.
 For example